 - £11.50 per trade to trade stocks and shares online

 - Free online trading for funds

-We’ve estimated the cost of investing various sums with Charles Stanley Direct over the course of a year in the table below.
-The costs assume you only buy funds (shares work out slightly cheaper with some companies), and make four purchases and four sales each year.
+We’ve estimated the cost of investing with Charles Stanley Direct over the course of a year, as shown in the tables below.

 Who is Charles Stanley Direct good for?

 Charles Stanley Direct offers great value for those with smaller portfolios, say up to £25,000, if you hold funds (bear in mind it doesn't charge transaction fees for buying and selling funds).

 Of brokers who charge a percentage based platform charge, its headline charge of 0.35% is one of the most competitive rates around.